 This project is part of NIDILRR’s Model Systems programs in Spinal Cord Injury (SCIMS).
 Robotic exoskeletons are new devices in the management of spinal cord injury.
 They promise to open new opportunities for participation in society by facilitating community ambulation.
 They are primarily being used as research devices and we assessed whether there is a business case for using these devices for locomotor training of people with spinal cord injury in conventional rehabilitation environments.
 We followed up the business case assessment with a cost-effectiveness analysis to see which strategy provides best value for money.
 Spoiler: the locomotor training strategy that provides best value for money depends on injury type

 - ßEhTA Lab’s role:

-- Conducted Budget Impact Analysis of robotic exoskeleton use for locomotor training in people with spinal cord injury - link to paper
+- Lead Budget Impact Analysis of robotic exoskeleton use for locomotor training in people with spinal cord injury - link to paper